-- base_module_str(str)-SMQTK internal string module path in which internal plugin modules are located. - internal_dir (str) Directory path to where SMQTK internal plugin modules are located. - dir_env_var (str) String name of an environment variable to look for that may optionally define additional directory paths to search for modules that may implement additional child classes of the base type. - helper_var (str) Name of the expected module helper attribute. - baseclass_type (type) Class type that discovered classes should descend from (inherit from). - warn (bool) If we should warn about module import failures. - reload_modules (bool) Explicitly reload discovered modules from source instead of taking a potentially cached version of the module.
+- interface_type (type) Interface class type of which we want to discover implementations of (the plugins). - env_var (str) String name of an environment variable defining additional python module paths, whose child modules are searched for implementing sub-classes of the specified base type. - helper_var (str) Name of the expected module helper attribute. - warn (bool) If we should warn about module import failures. - reload_modules (bool) Explicitly reload discovered modules from source instead of taking a potentially cached version of the module.

-Returns Map of discovered class objects descending from type baseclass_type and smqtk. utils.plugin.Pluggable whose keys are the string names of the class types.
+Returns Set of discovered class types descending from type interface_type and smqtk. utils.plugin.Pluggable whose keys are the string names of the class types.